zachmccabe/zachmccabe.github.io/_travel/postcard.md

 ## WYSIATI & culture shock

-"What you see is all there is," says Kahneman.
+"What you see is all there is," says Daniel Kahneman.
 You can retrain bias with time.
 You don't have time, so move slow.